The way consumers find local businesses is changing faster than most business owners realize. Understanding where it's heading helps you prepare.

 Pro Tip

 Build review velocity now.
-The businesses with strong review profiles when AI becomes dominant will have an insurmountable head start.
+The businesses with strong, recent, specific review profiles when AI becomes dominant will have the clearest head start.

 Implement technical GEO.
-Schema markup, LLMs.txt, consistent citations.
-These become more important as AI systems rely on them.
+Schema markup, LLMs.txt, consistent citations, crawlable service pages, and clean location pages become more important as AI systems rely on structured evidence.

 Stay platform-agnostic.
 Don't over-optimize for any single AI system.
 Build signals that work across all of them.